 Waters Restaurant is a fun, upscale restaurant that serves oysters by the dozen, wild-caught seafood, hand-selected wines, and even fresh halibut from Alaska.
 There’s a happy hour Tuesday through Saturday from 4 p.m. to 6 p.m., and their outdoor patio is a sight to see.
 Reservations are recommended on weekends.

 Mi Cocina is one of my favorite Mexican restaurant chains, and its Sundance Square location is a great place to enjoy lunch or dinner and my favorite drink — a frozen margarita!
 Mi Cocina rocks its chips and salsa and never disappoints.

 Corner Bakery Cafe – Blackstone

-Pro Tip: Bass Performance Hall is a key part of the Fort Worth live entertainment scene, and it’s definitely worth seeing a performance.
+Pro Tip: Bass Performance Hall is a key part of the downtown Fort Worth live entertainment scene, and it’s definitely worth seeing a performance.
 If you’re up for visiting another part of Fort Worth that’s not too far from Sundance Square, take a look at these 8 Fun Things To Do At The Fort Worth Stockyards.